University Policy Number 1201

 - Policy 1203: Non-Discrimination and Reasonable Accommodations on the Basis of Disability

 This policy applies to all George Mason University faculty, staff, students, university contractors, and visitors.

 II.
 POLICY STATEMENT

-George Mason University is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, religion, national origin, sex, disability, veteran status, sexual orientation, gender identity, age, marital status, pregnancy status or genetic information.
+George Mason University is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, religion, national origin, sex, disability, veteran status, sexual orientation, gender identity, gender expression, age, marital status, pregnancy status or genetic information.
 George Mason University shall adhere to all applicable state and federal equal opportunity/affirmative action statutes and regulations.

 The University is dedicated to ensuring access, fairness and equity for minorities, women, individuals with disabilities, and veterans (as covered by law) in its educational programs, related activities and employment.
 George Mason University shall thus maintain a continuing affirmative action program to identify and eliminate discriminatory practices in every phase of university operations.